 Related Post: Artist Vision and Mission – Online Business

 A solopreneur is defined as a person who sets up and runs a business on their own.

-More than likely you will be doing all of the work until you generate enough money to outsource specific tasks.
+You will likely be doing all the work until you generate enough money to outsource specific tasks.

 Outsourcing is defined as contracting (work) out or abroad.

 Here is a brief outline of what he said:

 - You can be a workaholic if you want to.

 - You get to keep what you make.

 - You discover the power of automation and outsourcing.